comp-machine-learning-spring2021/portfolio-lillianjiang/README.md

 - Your interests beyond machine learning
     - I would like to apply machine learning onto my astronomy research, helping me to build up data analysis on exoplanet exploration.
 Besides research, I am a visual designer in music industry, and I can speak four languages.

+## Motivation
+I am a member of the Exoplanet Team at Smith College under the supervision of Professor James Lowenthal.
+We use Smith College’s 16-inch Meade LX200 ACF Schmidt-Cassegrain telescope to detect transiting exoplanets.
+I am interested to probe around the current dataset of transiting exoplanets and study the overall model for them.
+I will use the same [exoplanets dataset]() to perform four different task using different algorithm.

 ## Three significant coding elements:
 - One full piece on supervised learning and one full piece on unsupervised learning
     - k-means from HW2; comparsion of my implementation and sklearn